geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 GeoServer strives to maintain backwards compatibility allowing for a smooth upgrade experience.

-We have one minor change to share this release:
+We have one minor change to share in this release:

 * URL Checks: The [url check security setting](https://docs.geoserver.org/maintain/en/user/security/urlchecks.html) is now enabled by default.